ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/Components.rst

 The Common Community Physics Package (CCPP), described `here <https://dtcenter.org/community-code/common-community-physics-package-ccpp>`_, supports interoperable atmospheric physics and land surface model options.
 Atmospheric physics are a set of numerical methods describing small-scale processes such as clouds, turbulence, radiation, and their interactions.
 The most recent SRW App release (|latestr|) included five supported physics suites: FV3_RRFS_v1beta, FV3_GFS_v16, FV3_WoFS_v0, FV3_HRRR, and FV3_RAP.
 The FV3_RRFS_v1beta physics suite is being tested for use in the future operational implementation of the Rapid Refresh Forecast System (:term:`RRFS`) planned for 2023-2024, and the FV3_GFS_v16 is an updated version of the physics suite used in the operational Global Forecast System (GFS) v16.
 A detailed list of CCPP updates since the SRW App v2.2.0 release is available :ref:`here <CCPPUpdates>`.
 A full scientific description of CCPP parameterizations and suites can be found in the `CCPP Scientific Documentation <https://dtcenter.ucar.edu/GMTB/UFS_SRW_App_v2.2.0/sci_doc/index.html>`_, and CCPP technical aspects are described in the :doc:`CCPP Technical Documentation <ccpp-techdoc:index>`.
 The model namelist has many settings beyond the physics options that can optimize various aspects of the model for use with each of the supported suites.
 Additional information on Stochastic Physics options is available :doc:`here <stochphys:index>`.

-..
-Add CCPP sci doc and tech doc links

 .. note::
    :ref:`Stochastically Perturbed Parameterizations (SPP) <SPP>` are currently only available for specific physics schemes used in the RAP/HRRR physics suite.
 Users need to be aware of which physics suite definition file (:term:`SDF`) is chosen when turning this option on.
 Among the supported physics suites, the full set of parameterizations can only be used with the ``FV3_HRRR`` and ``FV3_HRRR_gf`` options for ``CCPP_PHYS_SUITE``.

-..
-COMMENT: Is this still true?

 Additionally, a CCPP single-column model (`CCPP-SCM <https://github.com/NCAR/ccpp-scm>`_) option has been developed as a CCPP child repository.
 Users can refer to the `CCPP Single Column Model User and Technical Guide <https://ccpp-scm.readthedocs.io/en/latest/>`_ for more details.
 This CCPP-SCM user guide contains a Quick Start Guide with instructions for obtaining the code, compiling it, and running test cases, which include five standard test cases and two additional FV3 replay cases (refer to :ccpp-scm:`section 5.2 <chap_quick.html#run-the-scm-with-a-supplied-case>` in the CCPP-SCM user guide for more details).
 Moreover, the CCPP-SCM supports a precompiled version in a docker container, allowing it to be easily executed on NOAA's cloud computing platforms without any issues (see :ccpp-scm:`section 5.3 <chap_quick.html#creating-and-using-a-docker-container-with-scm-and-ccpp>` in the CCPP-SCM user guide for more details).